diagrams/diagrams-doc/manual/diagrams-manual.rst

   different.

-Of course, one way to avoid all this would be to give `ts` a specific type annotation, if you know which type you would like it to be.
+Of course, one way to avoid all this would be to give `ts` a specific type signature, if you know which type you would like it to be.
 Then using it at a different type will result in a type error, rather than confusing semantics.